-The name of the new owner was announced only as Alpine Resort Acquisition Company, LLC, and the purchase price was not revealed.
+The name of the new owner was announced only as Alpine Resort Acquisition Company, LLC. and the sale price was not immediately revealed.
 Broker Jacinda Duffin of True North Real Estate, who represented the buyer, said fans of the resort will be happy to hear the plans for the property.

 “The buyer loves this property and the history of the Alpine,” Duffin said.
 The sale marks the beginning of a restoration effort by the new owners, who are already grooming the golf course, renovating the clubhouse, and making plans to refurbish the historic lodge.

 “Plans are in place to restore the main lodge and clubhouse, improve the golf course, and rejuvenate the waterfront,” according to an announcement from the purchaser.
 “Future expansion plans will offer a variety of dining and lodging accommodations, as well as other recreational activities along the waterfront.”